gohugoio/hugo/content/en/templates/shortcode-templates.md

 You can also use the variable `.Page` to access all the normal [page variables][pagevars].

-A shortcodes can also be nested.
-In a nested shortcode, you can access the parent shortcode context with [`.Parent` variable][shortcodesvars].
+Shortcodes can also be nested.
+In a nested shortcode, you can access the parent shortcode context with the [`.Parent`] shortcode method.
 This can be very useful for inheritance of common shortcode parameters from the root.

 ### Checking for existence